nelsrotter-netizen/fifa-ranking-model/README.md

 The ELO function itself is derived from one similar to chess, with a base value of 1000 and a K_Base of 1, meaning every match is initially given a value of 1.
 This value is then multiplied by the various weighted factors earlier calculated, including match weight, goal difference, a time decay factor, and a win probability factor determined based on each team’s ELO before the match.
 After considering all of these factors, the code can be run and give the user a ranking list of every team to compete in a FIFA sanctioned match.

+The script then proceeds to develop a function to find a set of rankings at any given point in time, in this case in 2022.
+This developed ranking set will be used in the third script to see if the prediction model was well adapted in 2022 to predicting World Cup games.
+The same logic generally applies from the first update_elo function, except that it is flexible on the year input.

 Script 2:
 The second script begins with a function predict_match, essentially just meaning that the team with the greater ELO at the match’s inception will win the match, with a probability given as to the validity of this result.
 A default dictionary function allows the user to view the collective history of every team at any given year or game.
 The plot_elo_history function then plots the history of any given team’s ELO over time, with the example of Senegal given in the script.

 Script 3:
 The final script demonstrates the predictive capacity of the ELO ranking model.
 The script imports a dataset with every group stage game from both the 2022 and upcoming 2026 World Cups, then making predictions on the outcomes from each game.
 For the 2022 WC, the predictions are compared to the actual results, whereas the 2026 WC is compared to AI predicted betting odds for each group stage game.
+These odds are pulled from the Odds API, a free-to-use API that collects betting market odds from various countries.
+The call that I used comes from the United Kingdom but it can be updated to find markets in whatever country the user chooses.

 Notes:
 The first script is intended to bring about a more accurate version of the FIFA rankings system.
 The FIFA rankings are used not only as a measure of the strength of teams competing in international soccer, but have several practical functions as well.
 They determine what teams are chosen in World Cup and regional competition groups, the status of play-in games for the World Cup, and are consistently used as a key metric in prediction and betting markets.
 Despite their issues, they are consistently important and hold weight in international competition.